 (3) Credits may not exceed net premium payment.
-Regardless of the application of paragraphs (d)(1) and (d)(2) of this section, in no event may the amount of the credit exceed the amount of the employer's net premium payments as defined in §1.45R-1(a)(11).
+Regardless of the application of paragraphs (d)(1) and (2) of this section, in no event may the amount of the credit exceed the amount of the employer's net premium payments as defined in §1.45R-1(a)(11).

 (4) Examples.
-The following examples illustrate the provisions of paragraphs (d)(1) through (d)(3) of this section.
-For purposes of these examples, the eligible small employer's taxable year and plan year begin during or after 2014.
+The following examples illustrate the provisions of paragraphs (d)(1) through (3) of this section.
+For purposes of these examples, each employer is an eligible small employer that is not a tax-exempt organization and the eligible small employer's taxable year and plan year begin during or after 2014.
 No other adjustments or limitations on the credit apply other than those adjustments and limitations explicitly set forth in the example.